-Example: If, during a frisk conducted during a Level 3 stop encounter, you feel an object in one of the stopped person's clothing pockets that you reasonably suspect is a weapon, you must check the "Hard Object Resembling a Weapon" search basis checkbox on page 2 of the Stop Report and describe in the second narrative section on page 2 of the Stop Report the specific characteristics of the object that led you to suspect it was a weapon, the location of the object, and whether or not the object turned out to be a weapon or other contraband (e.g., "felt hard object during frisk of suspect's right front pants pocket shaped like a pistol handle.
+Example: If, during a frisk conducted during a Level 3 stop encounter, you feel an object in one of the stopped person's clothing pockets that you reasonably suspect is a weapon, you must check the "Hard Object Resembling a Weapon" search basis checkbox and describe the specific characteristics of the object that led you to suspect it was a weapon, the location of the object, and whether or not the object turned out to be a weapon or other contraband in the second narrative section (e.g., "felt hard object during frisk of suspect's right front pants pocket shaped like a pistol handle.
 Object removed from pocket was toy water gun").